Posted by Chrom Tech on 20th Oct 2025

 Key Highlights

-• Chromatography resins are essential for separating and purifying biomolecules like antibodies and vaccines.
+- Chromatography resins are essential for separating and purifying biomolecules such as antibodies, proteins, and vaccines.

 Introduction